Kat632/PP4-LettuceEat/README.md

 #### Imagery
 To match the colour scheme chosen, I chose an image of heads of lettuce for the hero image on the index page.
 The site is called Lettuce Eat and therefore I didn't want to put a big image of a salad.
 If the salad had ingredients in it that a user didn't like, there would be the potential of the user closing the site before scrolling down to the recipes.
 That's why I thought it would be more fun to use the lettuce and have it tie in with the site name.

 On each recipe page, an image of the finished meal is shown with the recipe to allow the user to visualise the end product.
+Not all of the images completely match the recipe, but I was confined by the limits of what free images were available.

 All of the recipe images are from [Pixabay](https://pixabay.com/ 'Pixabay website').
 The header image is from [Unsplash](https://unsplash.com/ 'Unsplash website').